nablang/nablang/doc/nabla/custom-syntax.md

 For the parsing interface, user only need to specify interpolation start and end symbol.

-# annotations
+# Bytecode Transformation

-Annotation macros are effective for compile-time AST transformation, an annotation starts with `@` and takes a whole line

-    @attr_foo bar
-    def baz
-      ...
-    end

-Annotation can also be scoped within constant namespace

-    Foo::@attr_foo bar
-    def baz
-      ...
-    end

-[design NOTE] args in annotation must be constants, if you need run-time AST transformation, just use normal methods.

-## custom annotation

-    def @foo
-      ...

-NOTE: difference between the definition of infix `@` method:

-    def @ that
-      ...
+We support run-time bytecode transformation tool instead of compile-time AST transformations (or annotations) since we will always need run-time tools.

+The higher entrance barrier for bytecode transformation is on purpose: if you can do it without altering semantics, then don't change semantics.

-## ast transform examples
+## bytecode transform examples

 ### optimize

 The options are the same as command line compile options only without the leading `--`

-    @attr_optimize $[w mutable-array static-dispatch static-type inline lazy] def f
+    Kernel.optimize $[w mutable-array static-dispatch static-type inline lazy] $ def f
       a = []
       3.times do i